Cardiac & Heart Screening in Singapore

 • Nuclear Stress Test – This test uses radioactive dye and imaging to see blood flow to the heart both at rest and under stress.
 It offers a detailed evaluation of blood flow.

-• MRI Scan – This provides detailed images of the heart without radiation, which is useful for soft tissue evaluation.
+• MRI Scan – Provides detailed images of the heart without radiation, which is useful for soft tissue evaluation.

 • Blood Tests (Cholesterol and Blood Glucose) – Here, blood samples are taken to measure cholesterol levels and blood glucose which helps identify potential risk factors for heart disease.

-• Body Weight and BMI – This test takes weight and height measurements to calculate Body Mass Index (BMI) and assess the risk for heart diseases related to obesity.
+• Body Weight and BMI – Takes weight and height measurements to calculate Body Mass Index (BMI) and assess the risk for heart diseases related to obesity.

 How to Prepare for Cardiac Screening Tests